Get stories and expert advice on all things related to college and parenting.

 Any time your student makes an appointment with an advisor, your student should prepare ahead of time.
-Your advisor needs to know what your student needs as soon as they get there.
+Your advisor needs to know your student's needs as soon as they get there.

-I know from my own son, who is a college freshman, that many students often don't know what say in the moment even with a list of questions in their hand.
-That's why it's important to practice the conversation with your student before their appointment.
+I know from my son, a college sophomore, that many students don't know what to say in the moment even with a list of questions in their hand.
+That's why practicing the conversation with your student before their appointment is important.

 You don’t have to know the ins and outs of college advising to be a good person for role play.
 You just need to help your student learn how to ask questions, take notes, and follow up with additional questions.
 Here's an example of a simple role play: